milesimarco/eu-cookie-law/readme.txt

 = Shortcodes available =

-You can lock parts of code in posts, pages and widget with these shortcode:
+You can block code in posts, pages and widget by wrapping it with these shortcode:
 `[cookie] ... [/cookie]`
 Parameters:
 `[cookie height="100px" width="100%" text="Hi <b>WordPress</b>"] //My code [/cookie]`

-To display a box (in pages/posts) with ability to revoke consent (if cookies accepted) or accept cookies (if not done yet):
+To display the button to revoke consent (if cookies accepted) or accept cookies:
 `[cookie-control]`

-You can also create your own link that revokes cookie consent.
-Just append **?nocookie=1** to your url.
+You can also revoke consent by adding **?nocookie=1** parameter to your url.
 Ex. wordpress.org/**?nocookie=1** or wordpress.org/something/**?nocookie=1**

 To display a list of active cookies on user client:
 `[cookie-list]`

 = PHP Functions available =
-You can easily verify if cookies consent has been set with:
+You can check the consent with:
 `if ( function_exists('cookie_accepted') && cookie_accepted() ) {
     // Your code
 }`

-However this will only hide wrapped code.
-If you want to display an info box, in php you have:
+If you want to display the cookie-block message:
 `generate_cookie_notice($height, $width);
 generate_cookie_notice_text($height, $width, $text);